iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 74

-- Gently lift the home button ribbon cable away from the sticky stuff keeping it attached to the back case.
-You've got this!
+- Gently lift the home button ribbon cable away from the adhesive that’s keeping it stuck to the back case.
+Take it easy and keep it smooth!

 Step 75

-- If your new display is acting a bit quirky with 'ghost' or 'phantom' touch issues, don't fret!
-You can easily tackle this by sticking on a super thin layer of insulating tape, like Kapton (polyimide) tape, to the areas we've highlighted on the back of the panel.
-Just a heads up, our panels typically come fully equipped with the right insulation, so you might not even need to add extra tape!
+- If you run into those pesky 'ghost' or 'phantom' touch issues on your shiny new display, just slap on a thin layer of insulating tape—like Kapton polyimide tape—to the marked spots on the back of the panel.
+Some premium panels already come with built-in insulation, so you might not need to add any extra tape.

 Step 76

-- Unscrew those three 1.4 mm Phillips #000 screws holding the upper component cable bracket in place.
-You've got this!
+- Unscrew the three 1.4 mm Phillips #000 screws holding down the upper component cable bracket.
+It’s like a little puzzle, just carefully remove those screws and set them aside.

 Step 77